pachecopaulo/multi-docker-aws/README.md

 # multi-docker-aws

-This project is a PoC intended to gain knowledge with Docker, Kubernets and AWS.
+This project is a PoC intended to play around with Docker, Kubernets and AWS.

 ### Stack
    * Kotlin
    * Spring Boot
    * Redis DB
+   * Travis CI
    * NGINX
    * Postgres
    * React JS